Wondering when to use lie vs. lay?

 Lay down or Lie down?

-One reason for the confusion is that many native English speakers do say “I’m not feeling well; I need to lay down” when “I need to lie down” would be more correct.
-The action is something I’m doing myself; nobody is doing it to me.
+One reason for the confusion is that many native English speakers do say “I’m not feeling well; I need to lay down” to talk about putting one’s body in a flat position.
+The truth is that “I need to lie down” would be more correct, because the action is something I’m doing myself; nobody is doing it to me.

 Or if they notice someone looks sick, they might ask the person “Do you want to lay down?” when again, it should be “Do you want to lie down?”

-In the present tense, it should always be “lay something down,” as in our example when I lay the book down on the table – but informal, everyday English sometimes doesn’t follow grammar rules perfectly!
+In the present, it should always be “lay something down,” as in our example when I lay the book down on the table – but informal, everyday English sometimes doesn’t follow grammar rules perfectly!

 Lay vs. Lie Chart